linobollansee/css-property-adjuster/README.md

   - ChatGPT contributed to the composition of the README.md file by transforming sections of written text into a third-person perspective, aiming to achieve a refined and professional style.
 Additionally, it incorporated minor details aligned with the subject's theme to enhance overall clarity.

+  - As the author's proficiency in JavaScript programming improved, he exceeded ChatGPT's accuracy in updating or implementing new Javascript functions.ChatGPT's capability is constrained by a tokenization threshold, hindering its effectiveness in handling lengthy scripts.
+When confronted with scripts surpassing its limits, the model consistently generates incomplete and inaccurate outputs.

 ### Media

 - Favicons used on this website were generated at [https://favicon.io/favicon-converter/](https://favicon.io/favicon-converter/)